kakanisridhar/notes/aws/IAM.md

 IAM user - name/password for logging in to console , access keys - for programmatic acces to CLI and SDK

+## Programmatic access - Role based access

+IAM role - usually associated with an EC2 instance or lamda to programmatically aquire temporary credentials and make api calls on behalf of code

+Identity providers uses IAM roles , users on IDP aquire federated roles to access resources AWS IAM identity center is used for doing this